nourhansowar/Color-Correction-for-Color-blind-People-Graduation-Project/README.md

 #                                                 Graduation Project is Achromatopsia Driver Assistance System

-The main solution in the color blindness system is to build a color correction sub-system for people with color blindness.
+*The main solution in the color blindness system is to build a color correction sub-system for people with color blindness.*

 This is done in two steps: the first is to simulate the problem and gather data, second is to build a deep learning model for color correction to be used.

+## Problem and how we solved it
-## Simulation the problem
+### Simulation the problem

 ![image](https://user-images.githubusercontent.com/48545560/181923632-22d3d691-5797-4d1d-94f6-c3aa37ae544e.png)

-## The Color corrected Image
+### The Color corrected Image

 ![image](https://user-images.githubusercontent.com/48545560/181923686-730d0495-54e9-4f6e-8a1a-df6bf1aca12a.png)

-## Datasets:
+## Datasets Stage:

 First, We worked on 9500 images from different environments collected by capture videos on the street by ourselves and using online adas datasetes (called Original Image).